 Insert the name of any local airport into the real airport mission statement above.
 Does the mission statement work?
 This doesn’t work because it could apply to just about any airport in the world.
 Yours should be specific.
 A mission statement must be tailored to your company – otherwise it’s useless.

 Reason 2: Fluff

-There is no room for corporate rhetoric in a mission statement.
+There is no room for corporate rhetoric in your statement.
 The airport mission statement example is filled with buzz words that are vague and meaningless.
 Get to the point.
-If your employees can’t relate to your mission statement, then it won’t mean much to your customers, either.
+If your employees can’t relate to your mission, then it won’t mean much to your customers, either.

 Reason 3: Confusion

 Did it take dozens of people and meetings to develop your mission statement?
 Sometimes simplicity is the key to clearly communicating the root of what your business is about.
 If your mission isn’t obvious from the start, then you should consider going back to the drawing board, because you’re not ready to put it into an official statement yet.

 Ask 10 strangers if your mission statement makes sense and gets them excited.
 If not, it probably needs a complete rewrite.
 I’d guess the majority of those strangers would say the airport mission statement example does not get them excited, because it doesn’t say anything.
 Make sure your mission statement tells a story and sparks an interest among your customers.